waylon-brown/LifecycleAwareRx/README.md

 	}));
 ```

-Each item that is emitted before you Activity/Fragment is ready is cached.
+Each item that is emitted before your Activity/Fragment is ready is cached.
 Once it is active, each of the cached items are emitted in-order.
 This means all of your streams work is still done while the Activity/Fragment is setting up, but waits until it is active before subscribing where you would access your views.

 You can also add `takeLast(1)` above the `compose()` call to have your Observable only emit the latest cached item upon subscription as opposed to all of them.